mklarqvist/tomahawk/README.md

 ```

 ### Import-extend
-If you have split up your `vcf` files into multiple disjoint `vcf` files (such as per chromosome) it is possible to iteratively import and extend a `twk` file:
+If you have split up your `vcf`/`bcf` files into multiple disjoint files (such as one per chromosome) it is possible to iteratively import and extend a `twk` file:
 ```bash
 tomahawk import -i file.vcf -e extend.twk -m 0.2 -H 1e-3 -M 0.1
 ```